OpenWIS/openwis-documentation/_rules2/2016-03-09-OpenWIS-Financial-Management.md

 - Budgets are prepared annually for presentation at the Annual General Meeting.
 - The budget will determine the level of membership contributions for the financial year.
-- Proposed budgets need to be circulated 30 days in advance of the Annual General Meeting
 - The budget shall reflect the estimated income and costs and shall be calculated in Euros.
 - A reserve fund for unexpected developments or events should be maintained.
 To be determined at the Annual Meeting.
 - Actual expenditure in year is compared against the budgeted amounts.